janiejestemja/cppcrypt/README.md

 This is a learning project about the Diffie-Hellman key-exchange (DH) as well as the Advanced Ecryption Standard (AES).

-**Features**
+Goal of the project is to implement following **Features**
-- Encrypt and save files in an encrypted state, as well as vice versa
+- Encrypt and save text files in an encrypted state, as well as vice versa
 - Send text files via TCP using DH for key exchange followed up by AES for encryption

+### Contents of the repository

+---

+The subdirectory `prim_roots` contains a module named `primitive_roots` for verification of prime numbers and calculation of their primitive roots and is used for DH.

+The subdirectory `aes` contains a module named `pyaes` which contains function definitions for key-expansion from key to round keys, as well as encryption and decryption of sixteen bytes, formatted as 4x4 matrix.

+For the modules to work they have to be compiled (see instructions down below).

+The `main.py` file is a script for encryption and decryption of files.

+The `diffie.py` file exchanges keys per DH, and sends an encrypted file from host to client afterwards.

+The `utils.py` file contains utility functions.

-## Directory Structure
+#### Directory Structure

 ---